Dr Alex Rosenwax

 Madeleine Re, veterinary nurse

 Madeleine has always had a love of animals, birds in particular, growing up with many budgies and canaries at home.
-She is currently studying for her Certificate 4 in Veterinary Nursing while working for us part time.
+She is currently studying for her Certificate 4 in Veterinary Nursing while working with us.

 She currently shares her home with a zebra finch named Wolfgang and a baby cockatiel named Eddie.